 In a pinch?
 Try using alcohol to kill the bed bugs and get them out of your hair (literally).

-A 91 percent rubbing alcohol product can eat through the bug’s exoskeleton and effectively suffocate them.
-You can make a spray solution by diluting the alcohol with an even volume of water.
+A 91 percent rubbing alcohol product can eat through the bug’s exoskeleton and effectively suffocate them (it’s also one of the scents that bed bugs hate) You can make a spray solution by diluting the alcohol with an even volume of water.
 Spray the mixture liberally throughout your hair and let it sit.

 Alternatively, you can add a bit of alcohol to your regular shampoo.
 It works just the same.